What Does Geranium Flower Mean and Symbolise?

 What does a Blue Geranium Blossom Mean?

-The meaning behind blue Crane’s Bill flowers is lightly associated with that of the symbolic meaning of purple Geraniums.
-When the mind is at peace and the emotions are balanced, the present is now also calming – this is what blue Geraniums stand for.
+When the mind is at peace and the emotions are balanced, the present is now also calming – this is what blue geraniums stand for.
 Additionally, it can also mean a personal preference.

 What does a Yellow Geranium Floret Represent?

-Yellow Geraniums are mysterious even if they are sweet-scented and very beautiful.
+Yellow geraniums are mysterious even if they are sweet-scented and very beautiful.
 It is an exciting flower to behold in any garden!
 This flower means it is full of surprises and maybe a special unexpected encounter!

-The floral essence and fragrant oils from Geraniums have a very special power over energy, emotions, and environments.
+The floral essence and fragrant oils from geraniums have a very special power over energy, emotions, and environments.
 Its fresh blooms radiate with positive energy and possess magical powers full of wonder.

 The magic wonders of this flower release golden energy full of good chi while promoting healing and recovery – especially for women after birth.
 In a more realistic sense, it will create a safe space for the healing and health of individuals, inviting more love, courage, and the truth into life.

 Additionally, such flowers promote overall purification and instill a stronger sense of resilience.
+Since ancient times, it was believed that geraniums can ward off negative energy and evil spirits.

 What are the Folktales Associated with a Geranium Flower?

-What does a Geranium Floral Tattoo Symbolize?
+What does a Geranium Flower Tattoo Symbolize?

-Geranium floral tattoos aren’t as popular as Rose, Tulip, or Daisy tattoos – but they are as beautiful and meaningful as the rest of the floral designs.
+Geranium floral tattoos aren’t as popular as rose, tulip, or daisy tattoos – but they are as beautiful and meaningful as the rest of the floral designs.
 This floral tattoo represents positive emotions coupled with a healthy state of mind.

 An embodied tattoo like this is also symbolic of wishing for good health for anyone met unexpectedly during the journey.
 And lastly, it is a floral portrayal of having good friendships, healthy personal relationships, and genuine happiness.

-Uses of Geraniums
+Uses of the Geranium Plants

 The flowers have a range of different scents ranging from fruity fragrances to spicy aromas.
-These include the citrus scent of lemons, oranges, limes, and pineapple.
-Other aromas included the rose, nutmeg, and peppermint.
+These fruity scents include lemon, orange, pineapple while the spicy scents include rose, nutmeg, and peppermint.
+The leaves were also used in potpourris, cosmetic skincare products, jellies, teas, butter, and biscuits.

-In terms of medical applications, it possessed astringent and hemostatic properties.
-Early Native Americans used Wild Geraniums in many medical treatments.
+Early Native Americans used wild geraniums in many medical treatments.
 It was once used as a popular anti-diarrhea treatment.
 Chippewa Indians also used dried and powdered rhizomes mixed with grape juice as a mouthwash for children with thrush.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.